busy-beaver-dev/busy-beaver/CONTRIBUTING.md

 The following diagram shows a high-level workflow of the GitHub activity features:
 <img src="assets/architecture.png" width=800 />

+> When a Slack user chats "connect" to the bot user via direct message, the server receives the event details and generates a unique `state` identifier.
+The server logs the Slack user and identifier to our server database.
+The bot user chats a GitHub URL containing our GitHub app's `client_id` and the `state` identifier.
+The URL leads the user to a validation page in which they log in to GitHub and approve access to basic public information.
+Upon approval, the GitHub user's details and `state` identifier are sent to another server endpoint.
+The server updates the Slack user record with GitHub user details by using the `state` identifier as a common key.

 ## Development Environment

 It is recommended that users create a personal Slack workspace to use for bot development.
 This will allow for independent development without having to wait for project maintainers to grant access to the Busy-Beaver development Slack.